EFWob/RetroRadio/README.md

 * this will compile **with** Ethernet support, if the selected board is known to have Ethernet capabilities.
 As of now, that is true for Olimex PoE/PoE ISO only
 * if changed to `#define ETHERNET 0` (or any value different from '1' or '2'), support for Ethernet is **not** compiled
-* if changed to `#define ETHERNET 1`, support for Ethernet is compiled
+* if changed to `#define ETHERNET 1`, support for Ethernet is compiled regardless of the board setting
 * if this line is deleted/commented out, Ethernet support will **not** compiled in.
 * if compiled with Ethernet support by the above rules, Ethernet can then be configured at runtime by preferences setting.
 * if compiled with Ethernet support, there is another define that controls the ethernet connection: `#define ETHERNET_CONNECT_TIMEOUT 5`